 So which neighborhood is right for me?

-College Joes (and Janes): The Harvest neighborhood in the city’s northeast quadrant is a popular pick for Huntsville’s student population.
-The area is walker-friendly, generally safe, and serves up plenty of medium-sized, single family homes for rent in the $600-$700 range.
+Harvest: The Harvest neighborhood in the city’s northeast quadrant is a popular pick.
+The area is walker-friendly, and serves up plenty of medium-sized, single family homes for rent in the $600-$700 range.

-Retirees: The Jones Valley Estate neighborhood has emerged in recent years as a favorite hotspot for the city’s silver-haired sector.
-Although it’s mostly grandiose single family homes in this tranquil, scenic ‘hood, a few apartments and high rises are available as well.
+Jones Valley Estate: It’s mostly grandiose single family homes in this tranquil, scenic ‘hood.
+A few apartments and high rises are available as well.
 Homes are sometimes available for rent as well; just don’t plan to spend less than $3,000.

-Families with Kids: Married couples with kids will find plenty of kindred souls and plenty of quality rentals in Whiteburg Estates.
-Apartments and condos generally go in the $700-$800 range and many units rank among the most spacious in Huntsville.
+Whiteburg Estates: Apartments and condos generally go in the $700-$800 range and many units rank among the most spacious in Huntsville.

 What about public transportation?
 And how’s the traffic situation?